swc-project/swc/CONTRIBUTING.md

-# Contributing to swc
+# Contributing to SWC

-Thank you for your interest in contributing to swc!
+Thank you for your interest in contributing to SWC!
 Good places to start are this document, ARCHITECTURE.md, which describes the high-level structure of SWC and E-easy bugs on the issue tracker.

 ## Code of Conduct